-Discussion Boards: Instructors may use discussion boards for course topics, student interactions, etc. If so, you can learn more about how to use Discussion Boards in the Blackboard Student Guide or in the Canvas Basics Guide.
+Discussion Boards: Instructors may use discussion boards for course topics, student interactions, etc. If so, you can learn more about how to use Discussion Boards in the Canvas Basics Guide.

 Canvas serves as the primary learning management system for SDSU.
 Faculty can post course content, recorded lectures, YouTube videos, discussions, grades, tests and more

 Zoom is the SDSU-supported platform for audio-video conferencing.
 All SDSU students are eligible for a free Zoom Pro account with their SDSUid.
 Please do not use a free Zoom account as it lacks the full functionality of a Zoom Pro account.
 Zoom works with Windows, Mac, iOS, Android, Blackberry, and Linux, and allows users to connect via video, audio, and/or screen sharing remotely from any location.

 The quickest and easiest method to set up your Zoom Pro account is to go to the SDSU Zoom site, login with your SDSUid, and follow the provided directions.

 If your instructor is using Zoom, then they will provide a clickable Zoom invitation link via email, Canvas, etc. You can learn more about joining a Zoom meeting and how to use the audio, video, and chat controls.
 Note that if your instructor enables additional non-verbal feedback for the Zoom meeting, then clicking on the “Participants” icon at the screen bottom will produce a pop-up window where you can raise your hand, respond yes/no, etc.